-- 3.1 It was agreed by Cabinet on 19th March 2013 that the Council's S151 Officer would submit regular reports to Cabinet on all aspects of the Council's outstanding debt, along with the required write off position.
-This is the first report for the financial year 2022/23. - 3.2 Southend-on-Sea City Council is made up of several service areas responsible for the collection and administration of outstanding debt.
-The main areas are Accounts Receivable and Revenues which are linked to the billing and collection of the vast majority of debts that fall due to be paid to the Council for chargeable services, such as social care (see Section 4.5) and statutory levies such as Council tax and Non-Domestic Rates (Business Rates).

-There are also other areas of debt that are included in this report, namely recovery of Housing Benefit Overpayments, Parking and Enforcement penalties and library fines.
-In addition, there are also debts for the Housing Revenue Account for rent arrears and service charges.

-- 3.3 The process and legislative framework for the collection and write off of debt was detailed in the report to Cabinet on 17th September 2013.
-It is worth highlighting that the Council has a good success rate in collection of debt.
-The collection targets are agreed annually as part of the Councils service and financial planning process. - 3.4 Debts are only considered for write off where all other courses of recovery available have been undertaken or explored and the debt is considered irrecoverable.
+- 3.2 Southend-on-Sea City Council is made up of several service areas responsible for the collection and administration of outstanding debt.
+The main areas are Accounts Receivable and Revenues which are linked to the billing and collection of the vast majority of debts that fall due to be paid to the Council for chargeable services, such as social care (see Section 4.5) and statutory levies such as Council tax and Non-Domestic Rates (Business Rates). - 3.3 There are also other areas of debt that are included in this report, namely recovery of Housing Benefit Overpayments, Parking and Enforcement penalties and library fines.
+In addition, there are also debts for the Housing Revenue Account for rent arrears and service charges. - 3.4 The process and legislative framework for the collection and write off of debt was detailed in the report to Cabinet on 17th September 2013.
+It is worth highlighting that the Council has a good track record and strong performance in the collection of outstanding debt.
+The collection targets are agreed annually as part of the Councils service and financial planning process. - 3.5 Debts are only considered for write off where all other courses of recovery action available have been undertaken or explored and the debt is considered irrecoverable.